CFD Leverage Example and Margin Example and Examples

 This is calculated in real-time as you trade.
 To keep your borrowed money you must maintain what is known as required capital (your deposit).

-When trading if you have $1,000 and use leverage option 100:1 & buy 1 standard lot for $100,000 your margin on this trade position is the $1000 dollars in your account, this is the money which you will lose if your open trade transaction moves against you, the other amount $99,000 that is borrowed, they will close the open trades automatically once your $1,000 has been taken by the market.
+When trading if you have $1,000 & use option 100:1 and buy 1 standard lot for $100,000 your margin on this transaction is the $1000 dollars in your account, this is the money that you will lose if your open trade goes against you the other $99,000 that is borrowed, they will close the open cfd trades automatically once your $1,000 has been taken by the cfds market.

-But this is if your cfd broker has set 0 percent CFD Margin Requirement before closing your cfds trades automatically.
+But this is if your cfd broker has set 0% CFD Margin Requirement before closing your cfds trades automatically.

-For 20% requirement before liquidating your cfds trades automatically, then your trade transactions will be closed out once your account balance gets to $200
+For 20% requirement before closing your cfds trades automatically, then your trade transactions will be closed out once your account balance gets to $200

 For 50% requirement of this level before closing your cfds trades automatically, then your trades will be closed once your account balance gets to $500

-Most brokers do not set 100 percent requirement, but there are those that set 100% are not suitable for you at all, choose those set 50% or 20 percent margin requirement, in fact, those brokers that set it at 20% are some of the best because the likely-hood they close your trade transaction is reduced as displayed in the examples above.
+Most brokers do not set 100% requirement, but there are those that set 100% are not suitable for you at all, choose those set 50% or 20% margin requirements, in fact, those brokers that set it at 20% are some of the best because the likely hood they closeout your trade is reduced as displayed in the examples above.

-To know about this level that is calculated by your platform automatically - The MetaTrader 4 CFD Software will illustrate this as "CFD Margin Requirement", This will be highligthed as a percentage the higher the percent the less likely your trades are to get closed.
+To know about this level which is calculated by your trading platform automatically - The MT4 CFD Platform will display this as "CFD Margin Requirement", This will be displayed as a percentage the higher the percent the less likely your trades are to get closed.

 For Example if